SAP-samples/teched2025-CA261/exercises/ex2.3/README.md

 ## TroubleShoot

+1. Make sure Cds mcp server is connected.
+Close and retry task.

-1. If clicking the `Accept Travel` action does not work.
+2. If clicking the `Accept Travel` action does not work.
 Enter prompt `accept travel action does not work verify business logic`

 Continue to - [Exercise 2.4 - Configure filter travel status as valuehelp and display it as dropdown](../ex2.4/README.md)